iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 * SpamHaus
 * Bitdefender

-These are some of the largest blacklisting entities, each having the ability to directly impact your brand's online reputation.
-By synchronizing with their environments we’re able to tell you, upon scan, whether any of them are negatively flagging your website with a security related issue.
-If they do, then via our website security product, we’re able to help you get off of the security blacklist.
+These are some of the largest blacklisting entities, each having the ability to directly impact your brands online reputation.
+By synchronize with their environments we’re able to tell you, upon scan, whether any of them are negatively flagging your website with a security related issue.
+If they do, then via our website security product, we’re able to help you get off the their security blacklist.

-= What is effective security hardening =
+= What is the effective security hardening =

 It’s easy to get lost in the world of security hardening.
 At Sucuri we clean hundreds of websites a day, many with the various security hardening configurations you find in various WordPress Security presentations.
 In this section, we add those that we feel to be most effective, and that complement the entire Sucuri suite of products.